adway/sud/README.md

-# Catherine Campbell
+# Adway Wadekar

-MIT License
+My home on the web.